 Education and Experience: High school diploma or equivalent.
 Minimum of one year of experience in basic heavy truck or equipment servicing and repair preferred.
 ASE incentive program with bonus pay.

-License and Certifications: Valid Oklahoma Driver’s License and satisfactory driving record.
+Licenses and Certifications: Valid Oklahoma Driver’s License and satisfactory driving record.
 Paid CDL and CNG training provided.
-Must obtain an Oklahoma Commercial Driver’s License, Class B within six (6) months of employment.
+Must obtain an Oklahoma Commercial Driver’s License, Class B within six (6) to twelve (12) months of employment depending on class/testing availability.
 (City will pay for on the clock training and provide vehicle).
-Must obtain an Oklahoma Commercial Driver’s License, Class A with N-T endorsement, and a State of Oklahoma CNG Equipment (Vehicle) Technician Certification within twelve (12) months of employment.
+Must obtain a State of Oklahoma CNG Equipment (Vehicle) Technician Certification within twelve (12) months of employment.
 (City will pay for on the clock training and provide vehicle).

 Knowledge: Parts location and structure of heavy-duty vehicles, large trailers, and heavy equipment.
 Preventive maintenance techniques such as replacing oil and filters and lubricating chassis.
 Safety practices related to the repair of equipment.